For International Women’s Day, we offered a Maternal & Child Health Program, for free.

-Our founder, Elvis, grew up in Misaje Subdivision so he was painfully aware that the maternal and infant mortality rate is still unusually high.
-We reached out through the Shaa Women Union to spread the news of our upcoming program on Mar 6 and 7.
+Our founder, Elvis, grew up Dumbo in Misaje Subdivision, Cameroon, so he knows firsthand about the tragedy of maternal and child mortality rates.
+We reached out through the powerful Shaa Women Unions to recruit women for our program.

 For International Women’s Day 2022, we offered a six-week program of free cervical and breast cancer screenings.